kennethjohnbalgos/wiser_trails/README.md

 end
 ```

-This will automatically record all the changes for trailed models.

 #### Good Thing

 _Wiser Trails_ will saved **ONLY** the changed attributes during the `update` action.

-For example:

 ```ruby
   @note = Note.create(title: "New Note", content: "This is my first note.")